 How To Apply Knockdown Wall Texture

-This is a really easy technique with great results.
-All you need to do is create a water and texture powder mix and spray it on your walls or ceilings with a hopper.
+All you do is create a water and texture powder mix and spray it on your walls or ceilings with a hopper.
 Then, you lightly “knock it down” with a knockdown tool.
 A knockdown knife is like a squeegee.
 You run it over the surface to knock down paint or mud or other wall imperfections.

 How to Apply Slap Brush Wall Texture

-You can dip your slap brush in the mud and apply it directly to the walls, or you can apply mud to the walls and then slap it with the brush.
+With the application process, you can dip your slap brush in the mud and apply it to the walls, or you can apply mud to the walls and then slap it with the brush and gently press.
 Both are used often and allow you to choose the thickness of the texture.
 You can apply different paints later for an elegant finish.

 How To Apply Slap Brush-Knockdown Wall Texture